urbanairship/ios-library/README.md

 ## Installation

-Xcode 12.0+ is required for all projects and the static library.
-Projects must target >= iOS 11.
+Xcode 13.0+ is required to use the Airship SDK.

 ### CocoaPods